Chicago Tribune: 20th century

+Under McCormick's stewardship, the Tribune was a champion of modified spelling for simplicity.
+Beginning in 1934, the paper compiled lists of dozens of common words whose spelling could be made "saner", removing double L's and shortening "-ogue" endings to "-og", among other changes.
+In 1939, some of these alternative spellings were abandoned due to unpopularity, such as "crum" for "crumb" and "sherif" for "sheriff", while introducing more prominent changes, such as the words "altho", "tho", "thoro", and "thru", which would become distinctive features of the Tribune for decades.
+Most of these simplified spellings were kept until a stylebook update in 1975 adopted Webster's Third as the paper's authority on spelling, with an editorial concluding that "we do not want to make any more trouble between Johnny and his teacher."
+However, a few others, including "cigaret" and "dialog", were kept as late as 1981.

 1948 U.S. presidential election

 The paper is well known for a mistake it made during the 1948 presidential election.
 At that time, much of its composing room staff was on strike.
 The early returns led editors to believe (along with many in the country) that the Republican candidate Thomas Dewey would win.
 An early edition of the next day's paper carried the headline "Dewey Defeats Truman", turning the paper into a collector's item.
 Democrat Harry S. Truman won and proudly brandished the newspaper in a famous picture taken at St. Louis Union Station.
 Beneath the headline was a false article, written by Arthur Sears Henning, which purported to describe West Coast results although written before East Coast election returns were available.